-3.5.7 Total Supplier Mix: sum of all fuel mixes of all suppliers
+5.8 Total Supplier Mix: sum of all fuel mixes of all suppliers

-The Total Supplier Mix or (TSM) refers to the overall volume of Attributes disclosed by all suppliers within a country, encompassing both explicitly tracked through Used Tracking Instruments and those disclosed through the Residual Mix.
-It is determined by aggregating the volume of Used Tracking Instruments per Attribute with the Final Residual Mix.
+The Total Supplier Mix or (TSM) refers to the overall volume of Attributes disclosed by all suppliers within a country, encompassing both explicitly tracked through Used Tracking Instruments and those disclosed through the Final Residual Mix.
+It is determined by adding the Used Tracking Instruments per attribute to the Final Residual Mix.

-Figure 18: Total Supplier Mix: sum of Final Residual Mix and Used Tracking Instruments
+Figure 18: Total Supplier Mix: sum of Final Residual Mix and Used Tracking Instruments.

-The TSM volume equals the total gas consumption within the country, as Untracked Consumption is derived from subtracting Cancellations from the total consumption.
+The TSM equals the total gas consumption inside the country, as Untracked Consumption is derived from subtracting Cancellations from the total consumption.